Resampling time series generally refers to:

 r.var()["B"].plot(color="red");

-We can even apply our own function by passing it to apply()
+We can even apply our own function by passing it to apply() function.
+We are explaining its usage below with an example.

-Please make a note that input to function passed to apply() will be numpy array of samples same as window size.
+Please make a note that input to function passed to "apply()" will be numpy array of samples same as window size.

 df["B"].plot(color="grey", figsize=(8,4));